×

 • You can no longer perform daily activities

-• If you have advanced hand and wrist arthritis
+• You have advanced hand and wrist arthritis

-• If your injury or condition limits your athletic performance
+• Your injury or condition limits your athletic performance

-Our hand and wrist surgeons are experts in several approaches to repairing your hand or wrist, including:
+Our hand and wrist surgeons in Wake County are experts in several approaches to repairing the hand or wrist.
+Learn more about some of the hand and wrist procedures we perform at our orthopedic clinics in Wake County below.

 When ganglion cysts do not dissipate on their own, surgery may be required to remove them.
 This is typically done as an outpatient procedure and involves making a small incision and removing the cyst from the base to reduce the likelihood of a recurrence.
-Normal activities will typically resume 2 to 6 weeks after surgery.
+Normal activities can typically be resumed 2 to 6 weeks after surgery.

-When arthritis gets severe enough, your doctor may recommend surgery to reduce or eliminate bone-to-bone contact of the joint.
-Surgical treatment for arthritis can range from mild to intense, so a conversation with your physician will be necessary to determine the proper course of action.
+If arthritis becomes severe enough, your doctor may recommend surgery to reduce or eliminate bone-to-bone contact of the joint.
+Surgical treatment for arthritis can range from minor to significant, so a conversation with your physician will be necessary to determine the proper course of action.

 Hand and Wrist Clinics in Wake County